Explaining The “RULE OF 72”

 Rule of 72 Definition

-But let me tell you about a second jewel for your financial treasure chest.
+But let me tell you about the second jewel for your financial treasure chest.
 This second gem is called the “Rule of 72 formula.”
 The Rule of 72 is a simple mathematical calculation to help you understand the growth of your money.
 Here’s how it works.
 Take whatever rate of return you expect to earn, and divide the number 72 by it to determine how many years it will take for your money to double at that rate.

 For example, let’s say the rate of return you use is 10 percent, the average rate of return in the stock market.
 Divide 72 by 10.
 This equals 7.2.
-That means it will take seven plus years for your money to double at that rate.
+That means it will take seven-plus years for your money to double at that rate.
 Why use the stock market?
 Because it is an example of an investment that most people know about.
-In 1995—an exceptional year for the stock market—the market gave returns of 36 percent to investors, which means that at that rate, if you got this return in the stock market, your money would double in two years.
-A savings account at a bank currently averages 3 percent, and it would therefore take twenty-four years for your money to double.
+In 1995—an exceptional year for the stock market—the market gave returns of 36 percent to investors, which means that at that rate if you got this return in the stock market, your money would double in two years.
+A savings account at a bank currently averages 3 percent, and it would, therefore, take twenty-four years for your money to double.
 Underlying the Rule of 72, then, is the principle that a fair rate of return makes a significant difference in the growth of your money.

-According to the Rule of 72, if you’re forty years old, money you’ve invested now at an expected growth rate of 12 percent can double four times by the time you reach sixty-four.
+According to the Rule of 72, if you’re forty years old, the money you’ve invested now at an expected growth rate of 12 percent can double four times by the time you reach sixty-four.
 Thus, if you have already invested, for example, $40,000, it can double four times to $640,000 in twenty-four years.
 (It would grow to $80,000 at age forty-six, $160,000 at age fifty-two, $320,000 at age fifty-eight, and $640,000 at age sixty-four.)
 So, as you can see, if your investments are working for you, your money naturally grows so you can reach the $600,000 we talked about.

 The Rule of 72 is a handy tool for forecasting the growth of your money and determining its future potential for you.
 And it exemplifies the power money can have for women.
 Who would want to miss the opportunity to put this resource to work in her life?